The Day of the Dolphin: Reception

 The film received mixed reviews when released in 1973.
 Pauline Kael, the film critic for The New Yorker, suggested that if the best subject that Nichols and Henry could think of was talking dolphins, then they should quit making movies altogether.
 Gene Siskel of the Chicago Tribune penned a positive review commenting that, "Ultimately, The Day of the Dolphin works because of the values it celebrates and Scott communicates.
 The values are communication and love.
 In spite of their material, Nichols and Scott have given us a film that reminds us what love and care can do not so much for the object of affection, but for the person who tenders it.
 On that level, The Day of the Dolphin is really a fable."
 Stanley Kauffmann of The New Republic wrote 'The whole thing seems to have been shoved through the cameras as glibly as possible, so that everyone could grab the money and run.
 I called the picture a failure, but that implies an attempt.
 I feel a real effort in only the first four or five minutes".

 The film was not successful commercially, though it was nominated for two Academy Awards, for Best Original Score (Georges Delerue) and Best Sound (Richard Portman and Larry Jost).
 Levine also claimed the movie had guaranteed pre-sales of $8,450,000 to cover costs, including a sale to NBC, which had expressed interest in turning the story into a TV series.

 Alpha the dolphin was named best animal actor in the 24th Patsy Awards.

 Levine admitted the film was not a success:

 The rushes looked great.
 But it just didn't gel somehow.
 I really think Mike [Nichols] was the wrong guy to direct.
 And George C. Scott! ...
 He got paid $750,000 for that movie—and ran us over schedule.
 The first three days of shooting he reported in with a "virus".

-As of March 2022, The Day of the Dolphin holds a rating of 43% on Rotten Tomatoes based on 28 reviews.
+As of March 2022, The Day of the Dolphin holds a rating of 43% on Rotten Tomatoes based on 28 reviews, with an average rating of 5.5/10.